koraebi/portfolio/README.md

 ## Deployment

-The project deployment is seamlessly automated through Google Cloud Platform, utilizing Cloud Run and Cloud Build, directly from the source GitHub repository.
-This streamlined process ensures efficient and reliable deployment, reflecting my proficiency in leveraging cutting-edge cloud technologies for seamless project management.
+The project deployment is seamlessly automated through the Vercel platform.

 Open [https://www.koraebi.com](https://www.koraebi.com) with your browser to see the result.